Kgoo2/Kgoo2/README.md

 - 👋 Hi, I’m Kegan
-- 👀 I’m interested in Front-End development, C# .NET engineering, Embedded Systems, and anything Space-related.
+- 👀 I’m interested in Front-End development, C# .NET engineering, Embedded systems, Neural Networks and Deep Learning, BioInformatics, and my own personal app!
+(Also Tennis and Volleyball)
 - 🌱 I’m currently learning about neural networks and deep learning.
 I'd like to apply these concepts to bionformatics
 - 💞️ I’m looking to collaborate on fun projects that utilize microservices to do interesting, cool, and useful things with data.
 - 📫 How to reach me, contact kgoo2@asu.edu